CaptainNapkins/personal-site/_posts/RopEmporium - Pivot/2023-07-27-RopEmporium-Pivot.md

+---
+layout: post
+title:  "Rop Emporium - Pivot"
+date:   "2023-07-27"
+categories: [pwn, ropemporium]
+usemathjax: false
+---

 Here is my write-up for Pivot!
 This is probably my second favorite challenge of the RopEmporium series.

 # Recon
 According to the challenge description we have to call the `ret2win()` function which resides in the shared library given to us called `libpivot.so`.
 The problem is PIE is enabled on `libpivot.so`.
 This means that even though it is accessible at runtime, we have no idea where `ret2win()` will be located in order to call it.
 Somehow we must leak a value in `libpivot.so` at runtime, calculate the base address of `libpivot.so` and then find the address at runtime of `ret2win()`.
 And it looks like there is one such function that will allow us to do just that.